SpenceKonde/ATTinyCore/README.md

 Thanks to @cburstedde for his work this his work towards making this suck far less in the 1.5.0 release!

 #### Using external CLOCK (instead of crystal) on other parts
 All of these parts support using and external clock as clock source.
-It is the most basic of clock sources - whereas a crystal requires an inverting amplifier, typically one of the more demanding parts of the microcontroller, the external clock requires almost nothhing from the chip being clocked that way.
+It is the most basic of clock sources - whereas a crystal requires an internal inverting amplifier, typically one of the more demanding parts of the microcontroller, the external clock requires almost nothhing from the chip being clocked that way.
 What does this mean?
 On the few parts that do not support a crystal, it means you can get accurate timing.
 On everything else, it lets you get an extra pin as well.
 This comes at the cost of needing an additional part, external oscillator.
 These are available, but even the cheapest AliExpress sources I could find wantesd 40-80 cents each for them, and from reputable supply houses, they startt at around $1.40, likely making them the most expensive part on the board (or #2 if you cheap out and get random ones from china.).
 Many of them are in a fairly large 7050 (7mm x 5mm) pacakage, though they are available in much smaller ones.
 They usually need their own decoupling capacitor (0.01uF is the norm) and like any high frequency trace, the path to the clock in pin must be short.
 We now offer the option to use an external clock on all parts, at the same frequencies as a crystal is, except that especially slow speeds are dropped.
 External oscillators are power hogs!
 Don't use them if you care about power consumption!

 ##### *oops!
 I thought my crystal was an external clock and now I can't program my chip!*